Where to Eat in Mirissa, Sri Lanka in 2024

 Doctor’s House nearby for the vibe and occasional live music, Milky Wave for coffee and ice cream, Dimali Inn for cooking classes, Big Belly Roti Hut for mango chocolate roti and the local dessert watalappan, Kama for arrack sours, Ahimsa Vegan Cafe for locally brewed ginger kombucha, and finally Sunset Bar near the instafamous Coconut Tree Hill for a cold beer at, you guessed it, sunset.

 Do you know of anywhere else to eat in Mirissa, Sri Lanka?
-Comment below!
+Comment below or tag @eightyflavors on social media!

 You might also like: TOP 4 HOTELS IN SRI LANKA FOR FOOD LOVERS , SIPS OF CEYLON: TOP 8 SRI LANKAN DRINKS YOU SHOULD TRY , TASTE OF HOMESTAY: HOW TO HAVE A HOME COOKED FEAST IN SRI LANKA , WHAT TO EAT IN COLOMBO, SRI LANKA , WHERE TO EAT IN UNAWATUNA, SRI LANKA